We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Talkspace

-To sign up for Talkspace, you’ll enter a private chat room where you’ll speak with a matching agent who’s also a licensed mental health professional.
+To sign up for Talkspace, you’ll enter a private chat room on Talkspace’s website where you can live chat with a matching agent who’s also a licensed mental health professional.
 The agent will ask you a few questions about yourself and your preferences and goals for therapy.
+You can ask the agent questions before signing up.

 BetterHelp vs. Talkspace therapist qualifications